 Passion and inspiration

-My journey as a conservation scientist began in early 2014 when I made a bold decision to change the path of my career as a packaging- color specialist at the second largest retailers in the world, Target Corporations to pursue a PhD program in which scholarship and a thesis topic were waiting for me.
-The topic is about art and science.
+My journey as a conservation scientist began in early 2014 when I made a bold decision to change the path of my career as a packaging-color specialist at the second-largest retailer in the world, Target Corporation, to pursue a PhD program in which a scholarship and a thesis topic were waiting for me.
+The topic concerns the intersection of art and science.
 That decision was made simply because of the answer: I love art.
 I have studied science throughout my life, but I have always had a passion for art.
-Being a PhD student who had to read many articles opened my eye to art conservation and the use of scientific techniques in art conservation.
-This made me realize that I was passionate about the field of art conservation and was ready to spend the rest of my life working on this.
-As fate would have it, after completing my PhD research, my path to applying scientific knowledge to art began.
-I was hired by a private organization, an art conservation studio, to set up a scientific laboratory for art analysis, which was probably the first place in Thailand at that time (2019).
+As a PhD student who had to read numerous articles, I was introduced to the field of art conservation and the application of scientific techniques in this field.
+This realization made me realize that I was passionate about the field of art conservation and was eager to dedicate the rest of my life to it.
+As fate would have it, after completing my PhD research, I began applying scientific knowledge to art.
+A private art conservation studio hired me to establish a scientific laboratory for art analysis, which was likely the first of its kind in Thailand at the time (2019).

 Expertise and Dedication